neurostuff/neurostore/compose/docs/typical-workflows.md

 For each analysis in each study, Dors reads the tables reporting the brain coordinates and marks the analysis as one of the three categories.

+After marking each analysis, Dors proceeds to specify the meta-analysis.
+Clicking on the meta-analysis tab, she is supplied with a form asking her what type of meta-analysis to perform: Image-Based Meta-Analysis (IBMA) or Coordinate-Based Meta-Analysis (CBMA).
+Her studyset contains coordinates so Dors selects CBMA.
+Next, the selection